 Part I – How To Deal With Denial When You Love Someone Suffering From Addiction

 When we love someone suffering from addiction, it’s much easier to be in denial about what’s really going on.
-And there’s no judgment here.
+Just how do you deal with someone in denial… when that someone is you?
+Remember, there’s no judgment here.
 More than likely, we’ve all done it at one time or another.

 Michelle and Terri originally spoke in late 2017, which is the interview you’ll be hearing today.

 Next week, we’ll release their conversation from earlier this year, in 2019.